Be a responsible pet parent

 Donate pet carriers and crates

 Donating new or gently used pet carriers of various sizes is incredibly helpful to animal shelters and rescues.
-Pet carriers will help adopters safely transport their new pet home, to help pets get to and from the veterinarian, etc. Donating pet carriers helps save funds and allows those funds to be used to rescue/save more pets in need.
+Pet carriers will be used to help adopters safely transport their new pet home, to help pets get to and from the veterinarian, etc. Donating pet carriers helps save funds and allows those funds to be used to rescue/save more pets in need.

 Create adoption packets